International Covenant on Civil and Political Rights (ICCPR)

 International Covenant on Civil and Political Rights (ICCPR) treaty cycle

-The ICCPR cycle is currently at stage 1: Stakeholders report on progress.
+The ICCPR cycle is currently at stage 2: UN publishes list of issues.

-Please note that some of the timings given below are estimates and will be updated when the UN publishes further information on the timetable for the UK’s review.
+Please note that some of the timings given below are estimates, particularly as a result of the Covid-19 pandemic, which prompted the UN to cancel a number of Geneva sessions.
+The below will be updated when the UN publishes further information on the timetable for the UK’s review.

 1. Stakeholders report on progress